kissen/fmajor/README.md

    and you will be prompted for the password.
 The hash is printed to `stdout`.

-   Then open `/etc/fmajor.conf` with a text editor and edit section `PassHashes` accordingly.
+   Open `/etc/fmajor.conf` with a text editor and edit section `PassHashes` accordingly.
 It should look something like

 		PassHashes = [